 While it’s easy to drop or change website hosting company, out of discretion, it would be best to tell the tale.

 Quoting the marketing adage, “You get what you pay for”, let’s discuss what can happen when you choose an inexpensive hosting company and need some customer service.

 Here’s a scenario (not mine) of a business that is building a website and has just invested in some prime web development tools to build their website:

-Using a drag and drop builder to develop a website, it appears that the shared CPU and RAM can’t accommodate the premium web dev tools we used (a common problem with make-your-own-website builders, but we can discuss that another time.)
+Using a drag and drop builder to develop a website, it appears that the shared CPU and RAM can’t accommodate the premium web dev tools we used (a common problem with make-your-own-website builders.)

 When said company tries to reach out via live chat, to solve this problem, what do they soon discover?
 That 45 customers were waiting before we can talk to the agent.
 Not wanting to wait in line and waste a day of productivity, they try reaching out via email, and lo and behold, the customer service team replied … after five days!

 Yes, five days, saying they have investigated the problem and because we only purchased the shared hosting, they advised us to upgrade to their dedicated server package.

 An upgrade?
 Doesn’t that cost more anyway?
 What we thought we were getting to host our site isn’t quite the package that will meet our needs, so what is the solution?
 Spend more money anyway.